You are here:

 - What's our projected surplus/deficit?

-- Does the format of the budget (in terms of how information is recorded) mirror how your school has to report it to the LA/Education and Skills Funding Agency (ESFA)?
+- Does the format of the budget (in terms of how information is recorded) mirror how the school has to report it to the LA/Education and Skills Funding Agency (ESFA)?

 - Do you use a budget planning system to support forward financial planning, ensuring accuracy of information and efficient use of time?